charlesneimog/pd4web/Documentation/en/patch/Templates/score.md

 ---

-### About Description
+<h3 align="center">Add infos in the website</h3>

-After compile the patch, you will see that, inside the folder WebPatch, will have a file called `bula.md`.
+After compile the patch, you will see that, inside the folder `WebPatch`, will have a file called `bula.md`.
 Inside this file, you can write some description about your piece.
 The file uses markdown to render, you can check the complet syntax in https://www.markdownguide.org/basic-syntax/.
 Below the example of main command:

 ``` md
 # Title 1